 - As the mixture starts to come to a boil, lower the temperature a little and continue to cook and stir the cranberries.

 - The cranberries will start to “pop”.
 The skins will break and they’ll release juices, turning the cranberry sauce red.

-- Cook for just a few minutes until the sauce thickens slightly.
+- Cook for just a minute or two until the sauce thickens slightly.

 - Take the saucepan off the heat and add the vanilla and butter.

 - Stir until the butter is melted, then allow the sauce to cool.